 2. Switch Off Devices/Have a Device-Free Room

 We all love our screens; it’s how I’m able to communicate with you right now!
 Screens are great for lots of things like entertainment, staying informed about the world, and staying connected with the ones we cherish most, but they can also feel unavoidable when we really want a break from them.
 In the years prior to the pandemic and then even more so since the pandemic, screen time has been going up and up for both adults and children alike.
 If you feel like screens have become more problematic than beneficial for you, you’re not alone.
 I’ve written about making screentime healthier and there are many ways to combat the negative effects you might be experiencing, and let me tell you, it’s really important that you do.

 Screens can cause all sorts of addictions and distress, especially when they become ingrained in us and consume our lives.
 When you work on a screen all day and then come home to the whole family being on screens, it can start to spiral.
 One way to avoid them is by putting physical distance between you and your screens.
-Designating one room (probably the bedroom) as the screen-free space where you will not interact with any devices can feel like such a relief.
+Designating one room (probably the bedroom) as the screen-free space where you will not interact with any devices can feel like such a relief and really help you develop your emotional intelligence.
 And it can be really effective to make a certain room screen free during certain hours of the day, such as mealtime or family game time.